$0 West Virginia Foster Care Quick-Start Checklist

 Prospective foster parents need an honest picture of what caring for a NAS infant actually involves, day by day.
 The fear of the unknown is worse than the reality for most families, but minimizing the difficulty would be dishonest.

-Days 4-10: For many NAS infants, this is the peak of withdrawal symptoms.
+First days and weeks: Symptoms may intensify during the first days or weeks, and timing varies.
 The infant's nervous system is adjusting to the absence of the substance it was exposed to in utero.
 Crying may intensify, sleep periods may shorten, and feeding may become more challenging.
 This is also when many foster parents feel most overwhelmed and question whether they can continue.
-The ESC framework helps because it gives you objective criteria — if the infant can eat, sleep for an hour, and be consoled within 10 minutes, the trajectory is positive even if it does not feel that way.
+The ESC framework helps because it gives you objective criteria — if the infant can eat, sleep for an hour, and be consoled within 10 minutes, the trajectory may be positive even if it does not feel that way.

-Weeks 2-4: Symptoms gradually decrease for most NAS infants.
-Sleep periods lengthen.
-Feeding becomes more coordinated.
-Crying episodes become less frequent and easier to resolve.
-The infant begins to respond to your voice, your scent, and your holding patterns.
-This is when the bonding that was difficult during peak withdrawal starts to deepen.
+As recovery progresses: Symptoms may gradually decrease, but timing and developmental course vary.
+Sleep periods may lengthen, feeding may become more coordinated, and crying episodes may become easier to resolve.
+The infant may begin to respond to your voice, your scent, and your holding patterns.
+This is when bonding that was difficult during withdrawal may start to deepen.

 When to Seek Medical Help